 Family is a precious resource, and one that is always worth fighting for.
-With highly experienced experts and access to a wide network of lawyers abroad, our Family, Estate Planning & Inheritance section can help you solve the most complex challenges.
-For assistance on topics including divorce, alimony and maintenance, custody, child abduction, inheritance, estate planning and other family law issues, get in touch with us.
+With highly experienced experts and access to a wide network of lawyers abroad, our Family & Inheritance section can help you solve the most complex challenges.
+For assistance on topics including (international) divorce, alimony and maintenance, custody, child abduction, inheritance and other family law issues, get in touch with us.

 Home sweet home